-5. Calcidiol is more hydrophilic and has a shorter half-life than cholecalciferol (vitamin D3) whilst causing a rapid and sustained rise in serum 25(OH)D levels (Navarro-Valverde et al., 2016).
-This is due to differences in vitamin D3 absorption and hydroxylation in the liver, with calcidiol not requiring bile acids, which results in faster and more efficient absorption into systemic circulation (EFSA, 2022).
+5. Calcidiol has been assumed to be 2.5 times more bioavailable than vitamin D3 (EFSA, 2023; ACNFP, 2024).
+Calcidiol is more hydrophilic and has a shorter half-life than cholecalciferol (vitamin D3) (Navarro-valverde et al., 2016; Henríquez and Gómez de Tejada Romero, 2020; Donati et al., 2023).
+Calcidiol also causes a rapid increase in serum 25(OH)D levels (Navarro-Valverde et al., 2016; Maghbooli et al., 2021).
+This is due to differences in vitamin D3 absorption and hydroxylation in the liver, with calcidiol not requiring bile acids, which results in faster and more efficient absorption into the systemic circulation (EFSA, 2022).

-6. Calcidiol has been reported to be three to six times more potent than supplemental vitamin D_3 , meaning that lower doses of calcidiol are required to achieve the same serum 25(OH)D levels as vitamin D_3 (Veith, 2020; Nishishinya, 2022).
-Other reports have showed 10 times more vitamin D_3 than calcidiol is needed to increase serum 25(OH)D levels to equivalent serum concentrations (Stamp et al., 1977).
+6. Calcidiol has been reported to be three to six times more potent in increasing serum 25(OH) D levels than supplemental vitamin D3.
+This means that lower doses of calcidiol are required to achieve the same serum 25(OH)D levels as vitamin D3 (Veith, 2020; Nishishinya, 2022).
+Other reports have showed 10 times more vitamin D3 than calcidiol is needed to increase serum 25(OH)D levels to equivalent serum concentrations (Stamp et al., 1977).
+However, the COT did not consider either calcidiol or vitamin D3 as being more potent than the other as neither of these vitamin D derivatives are the active form of vitamin D (i.e. 1, 25 dihydroxyvitamin D).

-7. As Vitamin D and calcidiol are not equipotent there is no universal agreement by regulatory authorities on the conversion factor of calcidiol to vitamin D3 in international units (IU) (Gázquez et al., 2022).
-However, conversion factors of 1.4- to 5-fold have been estimated by Cashnman et al., 2012 and Rossini et al., 2005) The European Commission (EC) asked the European Food Safety Authority (EFSA) to derive a conversion factor for calcidiol to vitamin D3 and the Panel on Nutrition, Novel Foods and Food

-Allergens (NDA) Panel derived a conversion factor of 5 that was established by the Panel on Additives and Products or Substances to convert calcidiol to vitamin D in animal Feed (EFSA, 2023a).
+7. As vitamin D and calcidiol are not equipotent there is no universal agreement by regulatory authorities on the conversion factor of calcidiol to vitamin D3 in international units (IU) (Gázquez et al., 2022).
+However, conversion factors of 1.4- to 5-fold have been estimated by Cashnman et al., 2012 and Rossini et al., 2005).
+The European Commission (EC) asked the European Food Safety Authority (EFSA) to derive a conversion factor for calcidiol to vitamin D3 and the Panel on Nutrition, Novel Foods and Food Allergens (NDA) Panel derived a conversion factor of 5 that was established by the Panel on Additives and Products or Substances to convert calcidiol to vitamin D in animal Feed (EFSA, 2023a).
 EFSA also considered vitamin D equivalents (VDE) which is the expression of the "biological value of substances with vitamin D activity".
 EFSA determined 1 ug of VDE to be equivalent to 0.4 μg of calcidiol, which in turn is equivalent to 40 IU.

 8. However, after an updated exposure assessment in response to a request from EirGen Pharma Ltd to revise their previous opinion, EFSA proposed a conversion factor of 2.5 for the intake of calcidiol to VDE in December 2023, based on a systematic review of 10 randomised clinical trials (RCT).
 In these RCTs the effects of weekly and daily doses of calcidiol at 20 and 25 μ g/day were compared to Vitamin D3 on serum 25(OH)D levels over a 6-week period.
 At doses of 20 μ g/day the mean relative bioavailability of calcidiol was 2.02-fold higher than vitamin D3, whereas at 25 μ g/day the mean relative bioavailability of calcidiol was 1.31-fold higher than vitamin D3.
 However, the mean relative bioavailability of calcidiol was 2.4-fold higher than vitamin D3 in EFSA's meta-analysis including all available RCTs.
 In two RCTs that used reported doses of vitamin D3 at 60 μ g/day the mean relative bioavailability of calcidiol was 2.11-fold higher than vitamin D3.
-(EFSA, 2023b).
+(EFSA, 2024).